IDMIL/T-Stick-Patches/Template-Patch/README.md

 ## How to use

 Load up "Example Project" in Ableton.
 Start Libmapper and map the t-Stick to the exposed "Analog/F1_Freq/1" parameter.

+## License

+This example patch uses the [MIT license](https://opensource.org/licenses/MIT).
+Please choose a similarly permissive license for your patch.